gurupratap-matharu/bookstore/docs/thoughts.md

-As a user, I would like to:
+### Project

-- Know the title of an book
+- Improve the favicon of the project
+- Configure Htmx correctly
-- Read a description of the book
+- Add a footer to the project
-- Know when an book was published
+- Remove Stripe, permissions, orders and other code that is not needed

+### Books

-- Have a clickable URL so I can download the book
+- Improve the book detail view layout
-- See an image of the book so I can scroll to look for my favorite books
-- See the book category
+- Add django taggit to the project

-As a developer, I would like to:

-- Have a uniquely identifiable attribute for each book so I can avoid duplicating books in the database
+- Show simple recommendations with taggit on book detail page
+- Show tags in home page like youtube does in top bar

+### Scraper

+- Configure scraper to run slowly and after longer durations (like every week)
+- Scrape other university portals as well
+- Scrape other items from sedici like journals, thesis, etc